oracle/graal/docs/reference-manual/native-image/guides/build-static-and-mostly-static-executable.md

     ```
     This application iterates over your environment variables and prints out the ones that contain the `String` of characters passed as a command line argument.

-2. Ensure the directory named `$TOOLCHAIN_DIR/bin` is present on your `PATH`.
-    To verify this, run the following command:
-    ```bash
-    x86_64-linux-musl-gcc
-    ```
-    You should see output similar to the following:
-    ```
-    x86_64-linux-musl-gcc: fatal error: no input files
-    compilation terminated.
-    ```
-3. Compile the file:
+2. Compile the application:
     ```shell
     javac EnvMap.java
     ```

-4. Build a static native executable by running this command:
+3. Build a static native executable by running this command:
     ```shell
     native-image --static --libc=musl EnvMap
     ```
     This produces a native executable with statically linked system libraries.
     You can pass other arguments before a class or JAR file.
+Run it with `./envmap`.

 ## Build a Mostly-Static Native Executable